m0euk/RDS-Bridge/test/README.md

   reaching `startWorker()` dies.
 - **jsdom has no layout.** `clientWidth`, `clientHeight` and `scrollHeight` are all 0, and `scrollTop` neither clamps nor fires events.
 Define them explicitly when the thing under test *is* layout or scrolling.
+- **Install a stub before the page runs, not after.** The shell draws its first frame during construction, so a `clientWidth` stub added after `new JSDOM` arrives too late: `rafstyle_test.js` seeded the size cache with jsdom's 0 and then passed "zero reads in sixty frames" for entirely the wrong reason.
+Define the getters on `Element.prototype` inside `beforeParse` and hold the values in a map the test can move.
+- **Test the awkward value, not the convenient one.** A memo written `if(!c)` rather than `if(c===undefined)` re-resolves an empty result forever and caches nothing — and the check written for it used `--trace`, which jsdom resolves to a real value, so it never exercised the empty case at all.
+A mutant survived on that.
+  Assert against a token that genuinely does not exist.
+- **Cover every site, not the biggest one.** The freeze had five canvases reading their own size; the suite watched one.
+Two mutants walked straight through it until the other four were covered.
 - **A recording canvas context beats an assertion about arithmetic.** If a suite needs to know where something was drawn, capture `moveTo` / `lineTo` / `fillText` / `putImageData` and read the answer out, rather than recomputing the expected position in the test.
 A test that restates the implementation's own maths passes